Brief History of the Chamber

 “And They Said It Wouldn’t Last”

-A lot of people didn’t believe that the business communities of Michiana, Grand Beach, New Buffalo, Three Oaks, Union Pier, Lakeside, Harbert, and Sawyer, represented by five municipalities and two school districts, could work together on anything, let alone form a Chamber of Commerce.
+A lot of people didn’t believe that the communities of Michiana, Grand Beach, New Buffalo, Three Oaks, Union Pier, Lakeside, Harbert, and Sawyer represented by multiple municipalities and townships could work together on anything, let alone form a Chamber of Commerce.

 Early attempts were made in the late 1920s in New Buffalo and in Union Pier in the 1950s, but they didn’t last.
 In 1981, the Harbor Country Council was formed to explore the possibility of uniting the area under a common mission.
 Council member Dick Downing (originally a realtor from Chicago) is credited for coming up with the name “Harbor Country” and served as the Chamber’s first president when it received official state recognition the same year.
 Local business owners Nadra Kissman and Larry Bubb are credited as the area co-founders in establishing Harbor Country as a recognized geographic region.